 Lubumbashi (formerly Elizabethville) is the capital of Katanga, in the south-east corner of Congo.
 Kisangani (former Stanleyville) lies on the north bank of the Congo River over a thousand navigable miles upstream of Kinshasa.

 A site for a vice-consulate, in what was then called Leopoldville, was granted in 1906 to the British government by the Congo government, but title was never transferred.
 A consular house was built here in 1907-9 for £5,900 with materials sent from Britain in accordance with drawings prepared by Robert Neill and Sons.
 The superintendent of works was Archibald Neil Campbell.
 This building was sublet to the Congo government in 1923 and sold to Chantiers Naval et Industrial du Congo (CHANIC) in 1930.
+It remains in that company’s possession, and has been handsomely elaborated to serve as the Chairman’s residence in Kinshasa.

 In 1931 the colonial government ceded two pieces of land to the British government to assist it in establishing a larger consulate in the new capital: a small plot for a consular office on Avenue Baron van Eetvelde and a larger one, on Avenue de la Racquette beside the river in Kalina, for the residence.